bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 At this point we determined the types of instances in the pipeline and the types of streaming components.
 So we can start building the infrastructure.

 Firstly, create two providers - Apache Kafka and Apache Zookeeper.
-Secondly, create Apache Kafka service and Apache Zookeeper service (that will be unique for all instances in the pipeline).
+Secondly, create Apache Kafka service and Apache Zookeeper service (that will be unique for all instances in the system).
 Thirdly, create streams of Apache Kafka.
 Finally, create an instance of a batch module.

 The schemas below may help you to understand the dependence of entities in the system for each instance type.